-Considering that the naming scheme of the iPhones has got a lot of twists and turns recently, predicting the name of the upcoming iPhones has become slightly tricky; especially after the introduction of iPhone X.
+Considering that the naming scheme of the iPhones has recently seen a lot of twists and turns, it’s tricky to predict the name of the upcoming iPhones, even more so after the introduction of iPhone X.

-Again in 2019, the tech giant went for a little different naming scheme – iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
-Going by the pattern, the upcoming devices should be named as iPhone 11s, iPhone 11s Pro, and iPhone 11s Pro Max.
+Again in 2019, the tech giant went for a slightly different naming scheme – iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+Going by this pattern, the upcoming devices could be named iPhone 11s, iPhone 11s Pro, and iPhone 11s Pro Max.

 iPhone 4 Inspired Design

-Probably one of the biggest highlights of 2020 iPhones is the brand new design sporting a metal frame that looks quite akin to the frame of the iPhone 4.
+Probably one of the biggest highlights of 2020 iPhones is the brand new design sporting a metal frame that looks quite similar to that of the iPhone 4.
 According to the well-known Apple analyst Ming-Chi Kuo, the new iPhones will sport a different segmentation design.

 With a square-edged stainless steel frame between two pieces of glass, the iPhone 12 will have a striking similarity with the iPhone 4.
-Just in case, you are wondering why Apple is looking back for inspiration, let me tell you that the grooving and injection molding of the metal in the frame can play a vital role in decreasing the adverse impact of metal shielding on the internal antenna’s high-frequency transmission efficiency.
+In case you are wondering why Apple is looking back for inspiration, here’s a thought.
+The grooving and injection molding of the metal in the frame can play a vital role in decreasing the adverse impact of metal shielding on the internal antenna’s high-frequency transmission efficiency.

 Besides, the use of sapphire/tempered glass can also shield the grooves in the frame.

 The Fab-Four In Three Different Sizes